 When Endless Mile began ten years ago today, I never envisioned the business taking so many twists & turns.
 Then again, who really knows how a company’s future will unfold?
 EM has survived desertion, a few changes in focus & two international relocations.
-But the business is still here & not going away any time soon.
-A brief recap of each year follows to show how Endless Mile has grown over the past decade.
+But we’re still here!
+A brief recap of each year shows how Endless Mile has grown over the past decade.
 Join me for a look back…

-Having quit my Rick Steves job in 2010, Endless Mile launched with an iPhone app for Recoleta Cemetery after nine months of off-&-on development.
-While graphics could have been better, seeing an idea come true that I’d dreamed about for so long was exhilarating.
+Having taken a break from my Rick Steves job in 2010, Endless Mile launched with an iPhone app for Recoleta Cemetery after nine months of off-&-on development.
+While graphics could have been better, seeing an idea come true was exhilarating.
 EM began as a team of three, each person with different responsibilities: content, programming & design.
-Seemed like a great idea at the time.
-But…
+Seemed like a great idea at the time, but…

 This year saw the release of a guide to Calle Paso & Plaza de Mayo in Buenos Aires + two Lisbon guides: azulejos & the Mosteiro dos Jerónimos.
 While sales grew, I needed to make more income to continue investing in the business.
 The question came up again: should I pause content production to learn programming or forge ahead?
 I also began guiding in Buenos Aires for Butler University & NYU as EM branched out with other services.